Fault tolerance: Terminology

 A highly fault-tolerant system might continue at the same level of performance even though one or more components have failed.
 For example, a building with a backup electrical generator will provide the same voltage to wall outlets even if the grid power fails.

 A system that is designed to fail safe, or fail-secure, or fail gracefully, whether it functions at a reduced level or fails completely, does so in a way that protects people, property, or data from injury, damage, intrusion, or disclosure.
-In computers, a program might fail-safe by executing a graceful exit (as opposed to an uncontrolled crash) in order to prevent data corruption after experiencing an error.
+In computers, a program might fail-safe by executing a graceful exit (as opposed to an uncontrolled crash) to prevent data corruption after an error occurs.
 A similar distinction is made between "failing well" and "failing badly".